 Some companies have multiple teams that handle their issues, so they create different forms on a company intranet site that sends an email to the proper tracking system, or into a system like Issuetrak that automatically assigns it to the proper team for resolution.

 Because the whole point of tokens is to use them in emails, if you know the token format, you can input that into any email being processed by your Issuetrak system.

 If you’re handling help desk or company-wide issue tracking, you may want most of your agents to know how to format tokens.
 That way, if your agents get email notifications and notice they need to increase the priority of an issue, or change the assignment, they can put that token directly into an email reply, and know those changes will happen on the issue.

 What fields can tokens update?

-With the new email token functionality in Issuetrak, we’ve dramatically increased the number of values you can predefine.
+Email tokens have dramatically increased the number of values you can predefine.
 You can set up tokens for any user defined field, the issue priority, or substatus lifecycle identifier.
 Agents can also set assignment values, and even close out the issue.

-For existing customers, Issuetrak’s support team can help you make sure you’re on the most recent version, and our Professional Services team can assist you with configuring your tokens within your Issuetrak site.
+For existing customers, Issuetrak’s Support team can help you make sure you’re on the most recent version, and our Professional Services team can assist you with configuring your tokens within your Issuetrak site.

 If you’re researching an issue tracking system for something like complaint management, help desk, customer support, workflow management, or any other business tracking need, contact us at email@example.com or +1 (866) 477-8387 to learn more about how we can help you streamline the way your team tracks and resolves issues.